DavidPeterWatson/Coding/Coding.md

 ### Cowboy

 Where programmers have autonomy over the development process.
-This includes control of the project&#39;s schedule, languages, algorithms, tools, frameworks and coding style.
+This includes control of the project's schedule, languages, algorithms, tools, frameworks and coding style.

 A cowboy coder can be a lone developer or part of a group of developers working with minimal process or discipline.